sefop/sefop-training-hub/workshops/2026-10-25-agifors-annual-symposium/content.md

 ---

-## 02 — An airline's decision-support software delivers value only if it keeps working, cycle after cycle
+## 02 — We build decision-support products that run on a cadence, not one-off analyses

 - **Content:**
   1. Decision-support software (DSS) runs repeatedly to turn data, mathematical models, and business rules into recurring decisions.